Reviews of My Favorite Windshield Mount Radar Detectors:

-Reviews of My Favorite Remote Mount Radar Detectors:
+Reviews of My Favorite Custom Installed Radar Detectors:

 Escort Max Ci: Best all-around remote mount radar detector.
 Long range radar detector, effective BSM filtering, automatic GPS lockouts, refined interface, Escort Live support, RDD immune, and optional arrows. ($1,999) Watch my Escort Max Ci review here.

 Radenso RC M: Best future-proof remote radar detector.
 Long range detection, great BSM filtering, manual GPS lockouts, best for MRCD, removable display, can integrate with the ALP, and arrows. ($1,849) Read my Radenso RC M review here.

 Net Radar DSP: Best affordable remote radar detector for people running the ALP.
 Great performance, great filtering, optional arrows, MRCD detection, GPS lockouts with phone ($649 on up) Watch my Net Radar DSP review.